levi-manoel/levi-manoel.github.io/index.md

       .
 Worked with colleagues to redesign critical systems for improved performance and user experience, including optimizing batch processing architecture to handle a 10x increase in data volume, resulting in reduced infrastructure costs.<br /><br />
       .
 Provided guidance and support to the team on maintaining the production environment, implementing new features and improvements, and troubleshooting issues in mobile and web applications.<br /><br />
       .
 Collaborated on the development and maintenance of offline-first features and Bluetooth communication functionalities.<br /><br />
       .
-Assisted in identifying and addressing vulnerabilities to ensure system security.<br /><br />
+Assisted in identifying and addressing vulnerabilities to ensure system security.
 </details>
 <details>
       <summary>Data Engineering</summary>